bixbydevelopers/capsule-sample-space-resorts/README.md

 to use `SpaceResort` as its goal.

-The Selection Prompt training also uses a special flagged signal to route the plan through the `SelectResort` Action that filters the hotels currently in context based on the newly provided inputs.
+The Selection Prompt training also uses a special flagged signal to route the plan through the `SelectResort` action that filters the hotels currently in context based on the newly provided inputs.
 It is crucial to add the `SelectResort` flagged signal to the Selection Prompt training annotations to achieve this behavior.
-However, we do not want to add the `SelectResort` flagged signal to the "find" queries because these should issue a new search via the `FindSpaceResorts` Action instead of filtering existing results via the `SelectResort` Action.
+However, we do not want to add the `SelectResort` flagged signal to the "find" queries because these should issue a new search via the `FindSpaceResorts` action instead of filtering existing results via the `SelectResort` action.
 Since the Selection Prompt requires different annotations patterns compared to the "find" queries, and **annotation patterns must be consistent for the same goal**, this means that they must use a different goal.